hautonjt/data-pipeline/docs/pipeline.md

   - Create a highly available OpenSearch cluster of 3 pods
   - Provision an instance of OpenSearch dashboards
   - Configure certificate-based authentication

-If you check the contents of the script, you will also see the command `sudo sysctl -w vm.max_map_count=786432`.
-OpenSearch requires a lot of memory-mapped files for optimal performance, and this command increases the maximum number of mapped files permitted by the operating system.

 ---